PostGIS vs ArcSDE: raster load speed test (part 2)

 The test itself was carried out according to Mateusz’s instructions.
 When the SQL representation of the raster was created, the resulting SQL file was written to the second disc, and before loading it into the database, the file was moved to the data partition of the first disc.
 After each stage of testing, all disks were defragmented using OS tools, and the machine rebooted.

 This Landsat scene was used as a test image.
-Quite detailed information about the image can be found in the file N-38-45-45.met, which is located next to it, and I give a partially reduced output of gdalinfo below:
+Quite detailed information about the image can be found in the file N-38-45-45.met, which is located next to it, and I give a truncated output of gdalinfo below:

 Driver: MrSID/Multi-resolution Seamless Image Database (MrSID)